davidferret/Leap-Year-Predictions/README.md

 # Leap Year Checker & Predictor

 This is a C program which helps you determine whether a given year is a leap year and can also predict upcoming leap years.
-It allows users to check if a specific year is a leap year or to generate a list of the next N leap years.
+It allows you to check if a specific year is a leap year or to generate a list of the next N leap years.
 Additionally, the program validates user input to make sure only positive numeric values are entered.

 The program offers two main features: first, it checks if a specific year is a leap year, and second, it predicts and lists the next N leap years starting from a given year.
 To make the user experience smoother, it also ensures that the input values are valid and numeric.